UTT-Connole/class-api-IT4200-2024-fall/README.md

 To run tests to verify functionality of the dadjokes endpoint enter "python -m pytest ./test/test_dadjoke.py".

 ## How to use the Travel Randomizer Endpoint
 Go to http://127.0.0.1:5000/travel to be given a randomly chosen travel destination!
+This app will output a popular travel destination in "city, country" JSON format.
+To test functionality, run this script: python3 -m pytest ./test/test_travel.py

 ## How to use Marathon Facts Endpoint
 Go to http://127.0.0.1:5000/marathonFacts to learn a random fact about marathons!